esrasnck/carRentalFrontendv2/README.md

-# Car Rental Company - Rent  A Car
+# Recap Car Rental Company - Rent  A Car

 This project is an online car rental project for  [kodlama.io](https://www.kodlama.io/) online course program of Engin Demirog and his team.